highfidelity/hifi-docs-grav-content/04.high-fidelity-commerce/03.commerce-apis/docs.md

 *Learn how to enhance your commerce experience with scripts that use the Commerce API."

 ## Overview
-This page details how you can use the new commerce APIs to transfer money and assets between users who aren't in-world, create a script to check a user's inventory, and more.
+This page details how you can use the new Commerce APIs to transfer money and assets between users who aren't in-world, create a script to check a user's inventory, and more.

 *  [Commerce APIs](#api)
     *  [Scriptable, Secure Money Transfer](#moneyTransfer)